-Climate change is an ever-increasing threat in Nebraska and across the globe.
-As the impacts of an altered climate continually come to be better understood, the need to act becomes more urgent.
-Today, many Nebraskans remain uninformed about the facts of climate change, and about its implications for Nebraska's water supply, agricultural production, economy and public health.
-There is a great need to communicate, educate and inspire Nebraska citizens to take action to address the impacts of climate change on people and the environment.
+Climate change is an ever-increasing threat in Nebraska and around the world.
+As the impacts of a warming climate become better understood, the need to act becomes more urgent.
+Unfortunately, many Nebraskans remain uninformed about climate change and its implications for Nebraska's water supply, agricultural production, economy and public health.
+There is a great need to communicate, educate, and inspire Nebraskans to take action to address the impacts of climate change on people and the environment.

-The faith community is a vibrant sector of life in Nebraska.
-90% of residents identify as Christian, and worship attendance is high.
-Jewish, Unitarian, Buddhist and Muslim communities are represented in the state as well.
-The faith leaders who are committed to revitalizing Nebraska Interfaith Power and Light believe that climate change is the most pressing moral issue of our time.
-We know that the faith community is uniquely well-suited to respond to the challenges of climate change on human civilization, and we know that the faith community is a powerful voice in our state.
+Faith communities represent vibrant sectors of life in Nebraska.
+Nearly 90% of Nebraska residents identify as Christian and there are also strong Jewish, Unitarian, Buddhist, and Muslim communities in the state.
+The faith leaders who are committed to the mission of Nebraska Interfaith Power & Light believe that climate change is the most pressing moral issue of our time.
+Faith communities have unique traditions and messages to respond to the impacts of climate change on human civilization, and messages from faith communities can be a powerful voice in our state.